Our Team

 Hi!
 My name is Melissa.
 I am the Fabulous Financial Administrator and BFF of Dr. Lindsey Ricciardi.
 I studied theater and dance at the University of Maine at Orono.

 After college, I chose to stay home to raise my 2 incredible sons.
-I have dealt with OCD and anxiety since I was a child, so when I noticed it in my children, I was able to get them the therapy they needed.
+I have dealt with OCD and anxiety since I was a child.
+So when I noticed it in my children, I was able to get them the therapy they needed.
 I have seen and experienced, first hand, how DBT and CBT can work to improve your life and give you back control and freedom.

 Being a part of the EDI has been so rewarding.
 It truly is the best feeling to see individuals seek out help and gather the tools they need to live a more empowered life!
 My hobbies include reading, doing puzzles, having in-depth conversations, travelling, cooking, eating, and dancing.
 I am passionate about social justice, activism, and spending time with my family.

-Dominic Riccardi, MD
+Dominic Ricciardi, MD

 (He/Him)